shamelesslymkp/ao3downloader-mkp/README.md

     - note that if you delete the "venv" folder for any reason you will need to do the initial setup again.
 - other platforms: ao3downloader should work on any platform that supports python, however, you will need to do your own research into how to run python programs on your system.

-## Menu Options Explanation -nianeyna
+## Menu Options Explanation (nianeyna)

 - **'download from ao3 link<!--ACTION_DESCRIPTION_AO3-->'** - this works for most links to [ao3](https://archiveofourown.org/). for example, you can use this to download a single work, a series, or any ao3 page that contains links to works or series (such as your bookmarks or an author's works). the program will download multiple pages automatically without the need to enter the next page link manually.
-*added by mkp* - **'download ao3 fics marked for later<!--ACTION_DESCRIPTION_READINGLIST-->'** - this option is a modification of the original download from ao3 link action and has a pre-defined URL to check that MUST be manually configured by editing the strings.py file. by default, it automatically downloads fics marked for later into a separate downloads folder named 'reading list'.
-*added by mkp* - **'download subscriptions from ao3<!--ACTION_DESCRIPTION_SUBSCRIPTIONS-->'** - this option is a modification of the original download from ao3 link action and has a pre-defined URL to check that MUST be manually configured by editing the strings.py file. by default, it automatically downloads fics into the main ao3downloader downloads folder.
-*added by mkp* - **'download bookmarks from ao3<!--ACTION_DESCRIPTION_BOOKMARKS-->'** - this option is a modification of the original download from ao3 link action and has a pre-defined URL to check that MUST be manually configured by editing the strings.py file.  by default, it automatically downloads fics into the main ao3downloader downloads folder.
 - **'get all work links from an ao3 listing (saves links only)<!--ACTION_DESCRIPTION_LINKS_ONLY-->'** - instead of downloading works, this will simply get a list of all the work links on the page you specify (as well as subsequent pages) and save them in a .txt file inside the downloads folder (one link on each line). this is useful if you prefer to download fics through FanFicFare or some other method, rather than using the ao3 download buttons. this option is much, much faster than a full download - usually only a few seconds per page.
 - **'download latest version of incomplete fics<!--ACTION_DESCRIPTION_UPDATE-->'** - you can use this to check a folder on your computer (and any subfolders) for files downloaded from ao3 that are incomplete works. for each incomplete fic found, the program will check ao3 to see if there are any new chapters, and if so, will download the new version to the downloads folder.
-*added by mkp* - **'download latest version of incomplete fics marked for later<!--ACTION_DESCRIPTION_UPDATE-->'** - specifically checks the 'reading list' downloads folder created when using the download ao3 fics marked for later utility. for each incomplete fic found, the program will check ao3 to see if there are any new chapters, and if so, will download the new version to the reading list folder.
 - **'download missing fics from series<!--ACTION_DESCRIPTION_UPDATE_SERIES-->'** - checks for files downloaded from ao3 that are part of a series, and for each series found, checks the series page on ao3 and downloads any fics in the series that are not already in your library.
 - **'re-download fics saved in one format in a different format<!--ACTION_DESCRIPTION_REDOWNLOAD-->'** - checks for *all* files downloaded from ao3 and redownloads every fic it finds (if possible - failed downloads due to deletion or other reasons will be logged). good if you change your mind about what format you want your library to be in. (file type choices for this option are not saved to settings.)
 - **'download bookmarks from pinboard<!--ACTION_DESCRIPTION_PINBOARD-->'** - download ao3 bookmarks from [pinboard](https://pinboard.in/). ignore this if you don't use pinboard. to get the api token go to settings -> password on the pinboard website.
 - **'convert logfile into interactable html<!--ACTION_DESCRIPTION_VISUALIZATION-->'** - all downloads from ao3 (and some other actions) are logged in a file called log.jsonl<!--LOG_FILE_NAME--> in the 'logs<!--LOG_FOLDER_NAME-->' folder (if this folder does not exist it means no logs have been generated yet), along with information such as whether or not the download was successful, details about errors encountered, and so on. this option converts log.jsonl<!--LOG_FILE_NAME--> into a much more human-readable, searchable and sortable (click on the column headers to sort) html file that can be opened in any browser. the file is called 'logvisualization.html<!--VISUALIZATION_FILE_NAME-->' and is saved in the same place as log.jsonl<!--LOG_FILE_NAME-->.

+## Additional Menu Options Explained (mkp)

+- **'download ao3 fics marked for later<!--ACTION_DESCRIPTION_READINGLIST-->'** - this option is a modification of the original download from ao3 link action and has a pre-defined URL to check that MUST be manually configured by editing the strings.py file. by default, it automatically downloads fics marked for later into a separate downloads folder named 'reading list'. *added by mkp*
+- **'download subscriptions from ao3<!--ACTION_DESCRIPTION_SUBSCRIPTIONS-->'** - this option is a modification of the original download from ao3 link action and has a pre-defined URL to check that MUST be manually configured by editing the strings.py file. by default, it automatically downloads fics into the main ao3downloader downloads folder. *added by mkp*
+- **'download bookmarks from ao3<!--ACTION_DESCRIPTION_BOOKMARKS-->'** - this option is a modification of the original download from ao3 link action and has a pre-defined URL to check that MUST be manually configured by editing the strings.py file.  by default, it automatically downloads fics into the main ao3downloader downloads folder. *added by mkp*
+- **'download latest version of incomplete fics marked for later<!--ACTION_DESCRIPTION_UPDATE-->'** - specifically checks the 'reading list' downloads folder created when using the download ao3 fics marked for later utility. for each incomplete fic found, the program will check ao3 to see if there are any new chapters, and if so, will download the new version to the reading list folder. *added by mkp*
-*added by mkp* - **'convert reading list logfile into interactable html<!--ACTION_DESCRIPTION_READINGLOG_VISUALIZATION-->'** - converts the reading list logfile into a more human-readable format.
+- **'convert reading list logfile into interactable html<!--ACTION_DESCRIPTION_READINGLOG_VISUALIZATION-->'** - converts the reading list logfile into a more human-readable format. *added by mkp*

-## Notes -nianeyna
+## Notes (nianeyna)

 - **The purpose of entering your ao3 login information** is to download archive-locked works or anything else that is not visible when you are not logged in.
 If you don't care about that, there is no need to enter your login information.
 - **Try to keep your ao3 browsing to a minimum** while the script is running.
 It won't break anything, but it may cause you to hit ao3's limit on how many hits to the site you are allowed within a certain time frame.
 This limit is per user, or per IP if you are not logged in.
 If this happens, the script will pause for 5 minutes to let the limit reset, and you may see a "Retry later" message when you try to open an ao3 page during that time.
 Don't be alarmed by this, just wait it out.